sehlen-bsi/botan-docs/docs/audit_report/src/side_channels/01_04_slh_dsa.rst

 This function generates the signature data for the WOTS procedure and the public WOTS keys for the other leaves in the Merkle tree.

 The first difference is a control flow difference.
-The implementation distinguishes whether signature data must be created for the WOTS procedure or whether only the public WOTS key is required [BOTAN_SLH_DSA_WOTS_SIGN_AND_PKGEN_SIG_NODE]_.
+The implementation distinguishes whether signature data must be created for the WOTS procedure or whether only the public WOTS key is required (:srcref:`[src/lib/pubkey/sphincsplus/sphincsplus_common]/sp_wots.cpp:159|sign_leaf_idx`).
 This information can also be calculated using the message and the associated signature, which classifies the difference as non-critical.

 .. code-block:: cpp